graphql/graphql-spec/spec/Section 6 -- Execution.md

     - Let {fragmentType} be the type condition on {fragment}.
     - If {DoesFragmentTypeApply(objectType, fragmentType)} is {false}, continue with the next {selection} in {selectionSet}.
-    - Let {fragmentWithArgumentSubstitutions} be the result of calling {SubstituteFragmentArguments(fragment, arguments)}.
+    - Let {localVariableValues} be the result of calling {getArgumentValuesFromSpread(fragmentSpread, schema, fragmentDefinition.variableDefinitions, variableValues, localVariableValues)}.
-    - Let {fragmentSelectionSet} be the top-level selection set of {fragmentWithArgumentSubstitutions}.
     - Let {fragmentGroupedFieldSet} be the result of calling {CollectFields(objectType, fragmentSelectionSet, variableValues, visitedFragments)}.